-The innovator founder visa was introduced in April 2023 for non-UK residents seeking to establish a business in the UK.
-This visa category is the ultimate choice for foreign entrepreneurs, replacing both the Innovator route and Start-up visa.
+The Innovator Founder Visa is a UK immigration route introduced in April 2023 for non-UK residents looking to establish a business in the UK.
+This visa replaces both the Innovator Visa and Start-up Visa, offering a streamlined pathway for foreign entrepreneurs.

-The innovator founder visa incorporates the most appealing aspects of its predecessor routes, including:
+The Innovator Founder Visa incorporates the most attractive aspects of its predecessor routes, including:

 Eligibility Criteria